Tori Amos: Tours

-Amos' first band tour.
+Amos's first band tour.
 Amos, on piano and Kurzweil keyboard, was joined by Steve Caton on guitar, Matt Chamberlain on drums, and Jon Evans on bass.
 The tour began on April 18, 1998, in Fort Lauderdale and ended on December 3, 1998, in East Lansing, Michigan, including 137 concerts.
 Highlights from the tour were included on the live disc of To Venus and Back.